 • The database argument will parse the database.
 In this example, I will explore the PFAM output.

 • The output format is chosen with the profile argument.
-When profile = T, then a wide output is obtained.
+When profile = T, a wide output is obtained.

 If you want to follow the example you can download the use rbims test file.